 The draft PTP proposes an Inner City Subway System to connect Perth, East Perth, West Perth, Northbridge, Leederville and other inner city centres around the CBD (Figure 9 and 11).
 Section 9.1.1 in the PTPTR indicates that the system is intended to focus on moving passengers via underground rail throughout the inner core of the metropolitan area to supplement the above ground public transport services.
 It will be unlike the current suburban rail network as it will focus on short journeys in dense, highly walkable areas.
-The draft PTP does not provide further details on the proposed alignment of the subway or the location of stations.
+The draft PTP does not provide further details on the proposed alignment of the subway or the location of stations so it is not possible to determine the location of tunnelling through the City as a result.